 In psychology, it was the British physician Havelock Ellis, who first referred to narcissism as a mental disorder in 1898.

 Sigmund Freud, in his 1914 essay On Narcissism, popularized it as a concept in psychoanalytic theory.
 According to Freud, narcissism is a normal stage in child development but is a disorder when occurs after puberty.

-There a “milder” form of narcissism called narcissistic personality type.
+There a “milder” form of narcissism called the narcissistic personality type.
 These people show most or all of the characteristics of the NPD but stay within the normal range of personality.
 These may be referred to as covert narcissists.
 They are sharply in contrast with grandiose narcissists.

 While the typical narcissist is extroverted, the covert narcissist is more of the introverted type.
-But they come with the same trouble as the typical ones — they lack in their capacity to regulate their self-esteem.
+But they come with the same trouble as the typical ones — they lack the capacity to regulate their self-esteem.

 Both are people manipulators.